amazevedo/TestFeatureManager/README.md

 Once you run the application it will open a website that has a section for the API documentation and EndPoints

+All endpoints have basic authentication, without validation of user (for test purposes)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details